datocms/middleman-dato/README.md

 [![Build Status](https://travis-ci.org/datocms/middleman-dato.svg?branch=master)](https://travis-ci.org/datocms/middleman-dato)

-Middleman Dato is a Middleman extension to use the Middleman static site generator together with the API-driven DatoCMS.

-DatoCMS is a fully customizable administrative backend for your static websites.
+Middleman Dato is a Middleman extension to use the Middleman static site generator together with the API-driven DatoCMS, a fully customizable administrative backend for your static websites.

 This gem works for Middleman v3 and v4.

+## Documentation and video tutorials

+To learn more about DatoCMS and how you can use it with your Middleman website, head over to [our documentation](http://www.datocms.com/docs/) and [video tutorials](http://www.datocms.com/docs/tutorials/middleman_netlify/).

 ## Setup